mlanza/ai-literacy/201/10-buckets-boxes-structure.md

 That’s the deeper promise of structured prompting.
 It’s not about saving time once.
 It’s about building *momentum* across projects.
 Each box you fill becomes a stepping stone.
 And over time, your toolkit grows—not just in content, but in capability.

-Reuse begins with respecting your own experience.
-Boxing it makes it reusable.
+Reuse begins with respecting your own experience. **Boxing it makes it reusable.**

+But the more you reuse, the more you collect.
+Each session, each project, each insight adds another box to the shelf.
+Before long, you're not just sorting ideas—you’re managing a growing archive of working knowledge.

+That’s a gift—but it’s also a challenge.
+Structure creates abundance.
+And abundance demands new techniques.

+You can curate, yes.
+Edit, yes.
+But you’ll also need a way to **work with plenty**—to **pull from the right boxes**, combine what matters, and compress it all into something the AI can still reason with.

+That’s the next skill: **scaling signal**.

+When your ideas outgrow the context window, you don’t shrink back—you learn to focus the lens.